Okolicsányi family: Portraits of some members of the family

 Mária Okolicsányi, 1830, oil painting, by Jozef Czauczik.
 On an oval neutral background is depicted the bust of a young woman with large dark eyes, her hair arranged in a ponytail at the back, in 3/4 profile to the right.
 She is wearing a white dress, with golden metal buttons on the bodice and sleeves and a belt.
 On her neck is an eight-row white pearl necklace, on her chest is a thick gold chain with an equal-armed anchor cross.
 Roses in her hair.
 The painting is on display in the Spiš Museum in Levoča.

 Agnes Okolicsányi née Spielenbergerová, 1826, oil painting.
 On the back of the canvas: Agnes v.
 Okolicsányi geborene v.
 Spielenberg.
 According to Glatz, she came from a patrician family from Levoča, married Ľudovít Okolicsányi, whose father Mikuláš was the county deputy governor of Spiš.
 She was born in 1798.
-The painting is on permanent display in the manor house in Strážky.
+The painting is on permanent display in the Strážky Manor.

 Anna Okolicsányi, 1757, oil painting.
 The subject is a young woman in a dress embroidered with gold and silver thread and a dark purple apron, also embroidered with white and gold flowers.
 The painting must have belonged to the family portrait gallery.
 The bodice is edged with strips of lace and there is a lace appliqué on the front.
 The neckline is complemented by a wide piece of lace embroidered with a pearl draped over the chest.
 The blouse has an embroidered lace hem and the upper part of the sleeves is tied with embroidered ribbons.
 The headband is embroidered with pearls, the neckpiece is a black ribbon with a bow and white pearls, the bracelets are of a similar type.
 The background is gray.
 On the table covered with blue drapery is a red flower, next to a jewelry box and a watch.
 In her hand she holds a rose with three blossoming and budding flowers and three leaves, on each of which are the names of her children: Pau/lus/, Car/olus/, Jos/ephus/.
 On the back is marked Anna Okolicsányi wife of Jozef Szmrecsanyi.
 The painting is on display in the Hungarian Historical Gallery - Hungarian National Museum in Budapest.

 Ludwig von Okolicsányi, 1826, oil painting.
 On the back of the canvas: Ludwig von Okolicsány gemalt 1826.
 The painting is in the exhibition of the Liptov Gallery of Peter Michal Bohúň.

 Ján Okolicsányi (Okolicsányi János), 1798–1859, courtier.

 Albert Okolicsányi, 18th century, oil painting.
 The painting is on display at the Hansági Museum in Mosonmagyaróvár.

 Farkas Okolicsányi, baron, 18th century, oil painting.
 The painting is on display at the Hansági Museum in Mosonmagyaróvár.

 József Okolicsányi, 1775 - 1804, oil painting.
 Chamber councilor, royal administrator of the XVI. towns of Spiš.
 He is the author of a monograph of the Augustinian Evangelical Diocese of Nógrád.